chenhengwei1999/ISSPA/docs/source/index.rst

 .. meta::
-   :description lang=en: Automate building, version=0.1, and hosting of your technical documentation continuously on Read the Docs.
+   :description lang=en: Documentation for ISSPA, the Intelligent Self-driving System empowering Physical Agents.

 ..
 Adds a hidden link for the purpose of validating Read the Docs' Mastodon profile
 .. raw:: html